Amanrazdan/ashish-passi-portfolio/src/pages/posts/the-twimbit-journey.md

 This just wasn't novel or enough.

-Keep Digging!
+Keep Looking!

- a ekil sdnuSomkknnkjh

 ![](/images/stork-on-dry-hay-bale-QZ59VAH.jpg)

 **Nov-Dec 2018**

 Our slogan to the world - Own Your Career.

 A career built on purpose and aspiration.

 What's more important?

 What you have already done in life or what you are going to next?

 Disrupt LinkedIn.

 Bring trust back.

 **Jan 2018**